-▶ PAVC provides one-on-one recruiting consultation as a part of your club fees.
-This meeting covers the entire recruiting process, how to navigate different recruiting platforms, communication with coaches, working through your options and needs, and answering all questions you have about the recruiting process.
+PAVC provides one-on-one recruiting consultation as a part of your club fees.
+This slideshow covers the entire recruiting process, how to navigate different recruiting platforms, communication with coaches, working through your options and needs, and answering all questions you have about the recruiting process.
 All you need to do is schedule a meeting with our Recruiting Director, Megan Baranko.

-► Footage:
+Footage:

-- ► Each player from our 15U-18U age group is given one skills tape per season as a part of their club fees. - Our 17U/18U age groups also receive 2 highlight tapes per player throughout their season.

-Recruiting Profiles:

-- ► Each 15U-18U Semi-National & National Team gets a SportsRecruits profile as a part of their club fees. - ▶ ALL 15U-18U players who are interested in playing collegiate volleyball are encouraged to create a FREE FieldLevel Profile. - We take the time to evaluate and give accurate projections based on each player's desires and skill to assist in finding the best possible fit for each of our athletes.
+- ► Each player from our 15U-18U age group is given one skills tape per season as a part of their club fees. - Highlight Tapes: - ▶ National: 2 Game Footage Highlights - ► Semi-National: 1 game Footage Highlight - Recruiting Profiles: - ► Each 15U-18U Semi-National & National Team gets a SportsRecruits profile as a part of their club fees. - ► ALL 15U-18U players who are interested in playing collegiate volleyball are encouraged to create a FREE FieldLevel Profile. - We take the time to evaluate and give accurate projections based on each player's desires and skill to assist in finding the best possible fit for each of our athletes.